 Skills and Qualifications

 Open mind and willingness to explore other points of view

 Computer skills – use of Google products such as Google calendar, Google docs, Google sheets/excel and Zoom.
-Must have access to a computer/internet/email regularly
+Access to a computer/internet/email is particularly helpful

 Be able to lift 40 lbs

 Interest in teaching a diverse group of students both in and out of the classroom

 Proven personal initiative and ability to multitask, prioritize, use good judgement, problem solve, and work effectively both independently and as a team in a fast-paced environment